Bringing True Blue Values to the 3rd District of Illinois.

 Marie supports moving to Healthcare for All.
-Healthcare is a right for all Americans, not just the rich.
+Healthcare is a right for all Americans — not just the rich, and not a privilege.

 Marie believes in putting the needs of small businesses ahead of big corporations.
 Growing small businesses leads to higher wages for workers and a more robust economy.